Dungannon: Geography

 Dungannon is in the southeast of County Tyrone, within the historic barony of Dungannon Middle and the civil parish of Drumglass.

 The town grew up around a hill, known locally as Castle Hill.
 There are three small lakes on the southern edge of town, the biggest of which is Black Lough.
-There are also two parks in the eastern part of town: Dungannon Park and Windmill Park.
-Surrounding settlements include Moygashel (a village at the southern edge of Dungannon), Coalisland (to the northeast), Donaghmore (to the northwest), Eglish (to the south) and Castlecaulfield (to the west).
+There are also two parks in the eastern part of town: Dungannon Park and Windmill Wood Park.

 Townlands

 Dungannon sprang up in a townland called Drumcoo.
 Over time, the urban area has spread into the neighbouring townlands.
 Many of its roads and housing estates are named after them.
 The following is a list of these townlands and their likely etymologies: